Skip to content

 TREATMENT FOR THYROID DISEASE

-Although thyroid disease is not really curable, a typical treatment to help rebalance or replace the levels of thyroid hormone created involves thyroid hormone replacement therapy.
-This is usually done using a manmade hormone drug called levothyroxine or L-thyroxine that will be prescribed by your vet.
-Iodine is also needed for the production of the thyroid hormone and if the dog does not have enough iodine then they cannot produce enough thyroid hormone.
+Thyroid disease is not typically curable but is manageable.
+A usual treatment to help rebalance or replace the levels of thyroid hormone involves thyroid hormone replacement therapy.
+This is usually done using a synthetic (lab-produced) hormone drug called levothyroxine or L-thyroxine that will be prescribed by your vet.
+Iodine is also needed for the production of the thyroid hormone; if your dog does not have enough iodine, then they cannot produce enough thyroid hormone.
 For this reason, some thyroid medication contains iodine to help in the production of the hormone.
 But you need to be careful as too much iodine can cause an over-production of the thyroid hormone leading to hyperthyroidism.
 Achieving the right balance is critical.

-If you are looking for a more natural solution to chemical drugs, a holistic vet can prescribe natural thyroid replacement remedies that typically have less side-effects.
-In either case most dogs with thyroid disease will need to be on medication their whole life to help regulate the optimal function of the thyroid gland.
+If you are looking for a more natural alternative or additional supplement to chemical drugs, a holistic vet can prescribe natural thyroid replacement remedies that typically have less side-effects.
+In either case, most dogs with thyroid disease will need to be on medication their whole life to help regulate the optimal function of the thyroid gland.
 There is good news, however, as the symptoms of thyroid deficiency can be managed successfully, especially with early detection.

 Once your veterinarian finds the ideal hormone balance for your dog, they should bounce back quickly.
 This balance is decided based on your dog's weight and the results of their blood work.
-A dog with autoimmune thyroiditis may also develop autoantibodies against thyroglobulin, a protein that is involved in the synthesis of the T4 and T3 hormone so the vet may recommend to have a full thyroid panel done to check for these antibodies.
-If your vet does not do a full panel, but if you suspect an autoimmune condition, you can ask them to do a full panel as it will help determine the best treatment for your dog.
+If your dog has autoimmune thyroiditis, blood work may show that their body created autoantibodies to attack thyroglobulin, a protein that is involved in the synthesis of the T4 and T3 hormone.
+These are both necessary to regulate your dog's wellbeing, so a vet may recommend to have a full thyroid panel done to check for these antibodies.
+If you suspect an autoimmune condition, you can ask your vet to do a full panel as it will help determine the best treatment for your dog.

 HELPING YOUR PET IF YOU CAN'T GET TO A VET

-If your dog is suffering some of the symptoms, and you suspect they may have a thyroid issue but your vet is closed, then do your best to ease their discomfort and provide supportive care.
+If your dog is suffering some of the symptoms and you suspect they may have a thyroid issue but your vet is closed or too far away, then do your best to ease their discomfort and provide supportive care.
 Natural thyroid support pet supplements and immune boosting remedies can help to give your dog more energy, regulate the production of the thyroid hormone and reduce symptoms.